-Today, the irresolution of the Cyprus conflict causes serious obstacles to Turkey-EU accession negotiations, as well as to a meaningful EU-NATO institutional communication and cooperation.
-Such external factors, in addition to somewhat weak domestic factors, are increasing the need to resolve the Cyprus conflict.
-Given the above analysis, what are the future scenarios?
+Today, the irresolution of the Cyprus conflict causes serious obstacles to Turkey-EU accession negotiations.
+It also negatively impacts the establishment of meaningful EU-NATO institutional communication and cooperation.
+The recent tension in the Eastern Mediterranean between Turkey, Israel, and (Greek) Cyprus due to the oil and natural gas exploration of (Greek) Cyprus added one more variable to the intractability of the Cyprus conflict.
+Such external factors, in addition to somewhat weak domestic factors - i.e., the majority of Greek Cypriots and Turkish Cypriots still desire a comprehensive solution to the Cyprus conflict, 14 are increasing the need to resolve the Cyprus conflict.
+Given the above analysis, what are the future potential scenarios?

-Scenario 1: Though the current peace negotiations have been very slow and they lack enthusiasm as well as a time-table that the Greek Cypriot side staunchly refuses, walking away from the negotiation table is extremely costly.
+Scenario 1: Though the current peace negotiations have been very slow and they lack enthusiasm as well as a clear time-table, which the Greek Cypriot side staunchly refuses to put into place, walking away from the negotiation table would still be extremely costly.
 That is why neither the Turkish Cypriot side nor the Greek Cypriot side would want to leave the negotiation table.
 Hence, there is a possibility that the current peace negotiations might end up with an agreement based on the established UN parameters - that is, a bi-zonal, bi-communal federation based on the political equality of the two communities.
-This is what I call "Belgium-ization" of Cyprus.
-Similar to Belgium, the two communities sometimes have problems establishing a common government and so forth, but manage their relations on the common denominators.
-In such a scenario, either this federation continues to exist a long time - sort of a united Cyprus under the EU umbrella (membership), or after a certain time the two communities might decide that maintaining a common government is too costly and too difficult in which case they might opt out for two states - what I call the Czechoslovakia-ization of Cyprus.
-In this case, the advantage is that the two sides divorce from one another without bloodshed and continue a civilized relationship under the EU umbrella similar to Czech Republic and Slovak Republic.
+According to the public opinion poll results, this is the second choice for both Greek Cypriots and Turkish Cypriots.
+15 This scenario is what I call the "Belgium-ization" of Cyprus.
+Similar to Belgium, the two communities sometimes have problems establishing a common government and so forth, but manage their relations based on common denominators.
+In such a scenario, either this federation continues to exist for a long time - sort of a united Cyprus under the EU umbrella (membership), or after a certain time the two communities might decide that maintaining a common government is too costly and too difficult in which case they might opt for two states - what I call the Czechoslovakia-ization of Cyprus.
+In this case, the advantage is that the two sides can divorce each other without bloodshed and continue a civilized relationship under the EU umbrella similar to the Czech and Slovak Republics.